 How we can help

 As the scheme payments are statutory it is important that rules of Statutory Sick, Maternity and Paternity Pay are adhered to.
-If you are an employer in the Berkshire area we will be more than happy to provide you with assistance or any additional information required.
+If you are an employer in the Reading area we will be more than happy to provide you with assistance or any additional information required.
 Please do not hesitate to contact us at WoodWhite Accountants Ltd.